 Mansard attic extensions run along the whole length of your home’s roof and will change the angle of the roof slope, making it nearly vertical.
 These tend to be the most costly kind of conversion, but will result in a considerable amount of additional area.

-Mansard loft conversions are suitable for many house types, including terraced, semi-detached and detached homes.
+Mansard loft conversions are suitable for many property types, including terraced, semi-detached and detached homes.